NATO vows more help for Ukraine, begins planning to adapt to 'new reality' | Law-Order

 The United States and other NATO members said on Wednesday they would keep helping Ukraine fight off Russia's invasion, while also adapting the alliance's own security to the "new reality" triggered by the war.
 Diplomats and military analysts estimate that NATO allies have sent more than 20,000 anti-tank and other weapons to Ukraine since the invasion started on Feb.
 24.

+Russia calls its actions in Ukraine a “special operation” that it says is not designed to occupy territory but to destroy its southern neighbour's military capabilities and capture what it regards as dangerous nationalists.
 Ukraine is not a member of NATO.
 Although it has repeatedly said it wants to join to benefit from its protection, Kyiv said on Tuesday it understood it does not have an open door to NATO membership and was seeking other types of security guarantees.
-Ministers will also hear from their Ukrainian counterpart Oleksii Reznikov, who is expected to plead for more weapons from individual NATO countries, as Russian attacks on Ukraine's cities continue and the Russian military seeks control of Kyiv.

-Ahead of a summit of NATO leaders on March 24, NATO defence ministers are also set to tell military commanders at Wednesday's meeting to draw up plans for new ways to deter Russia, including more troops and missile defences in eastern Europe.
-EASTERN FLANK
+Fearing that an attack on NATO territory was also part of Moscow's broader military plans, NATO Secretary-General Jens Stoltenberg said that defence ministers agreed to tell military commanders to draw up plans for new ways to deter Russia.
+Those plans will likely be approved by NATO leaders at a summit in Madrid in June and will also be discussed briefly next Thursday by leaders when they meet in Brussels at allied headquarters in a bid to show unity.

-While at least 10 of NATO's biggest member states, including the United States, Britain and France, have deployed more troops, ships and warplanes to its eastern flank and put more on stand-by, the alliance must still consider how to face up to a new security situation in Europe over the medium term.
-"We need to reset our military posture for this new reality," NATO Secretary General Jens Stoltenberg said on Tuesday.
-"Ministers will start an important discussion on concrete measures to reinforce our security for the longer term, in all domains."
+"We must reset out collective defence and deterrence for the longer term.
+Today we tasked our military commanders to develop options across all domains - land, air, sea, cyber and space," Stoltenberg told a news conference.
+Stoltenberg said any new "posture" would involve more troops in eastern Europe, more air and missile defences, more aircraft carriers and submarines at sea and possibly the use of defensive weapons on computer networks and in space.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)